leifaj/bts-memes/README.md

     </tr>
 </table>

+#### POST (Not Public)
-### POST (not public): This request creates a new meme to store in MongoDB.
+- This request creates a new meme to store in MongoDB.
 In the example, a new meme is created with a form.

+#### DELETE (Not Public)
-### DELETE (not public): This request deletes a meme from MongoDB.
+- This request deletes a meme from MongoDB.
 In the example, a meme is deleted with a button.

 ## How It's Made